-The apothecary is a local and woman-owned small business.
-It offers seasonal, herbal preparations for vital health and well-being.
-Mandi and Lindsay both *deeply* feel that plant-medicine and plant nourishment are cornerstones to personal, family and community health.
+The apothecary is a local, home-grown, small business serving Mississippi and other Deep South communities with (whole) plant-based preparations.
+We specialize in offering seasonal, herbal preparations for vital health and well-being.
+We *deeply* feel that plant-medicine and plant nourishment are cornerstones to personal, family and community health.
 Not only are the plants important for human health ~ our relationship with these plants ensures ecological health and the preservation of diverse habitats such as wetlands, prairies, and forests.

 As the Senegalese poet and naturalist Baba Dioum says, “In the end, we will only protect what we love.
 We will love only what we understand.
 We will understand what we are taught.”
 With this in mind, the apothecary not only makes herbal preparations, we also teach workshops, offer plants walks and even host retreats to deepen understanding about the plant kingdom and its relationship with our health and well-being.